bwaidelich/Wwwision.GraphQL/README.md

 * A `StandardController` that renders the [GraphiQL IDE](https://github.com/graphql/graphiql) and acts as dispatcher for API calls
 * A HTTP Component that responds to `OPTIONS` requests correctly (required for CORS preflight requests for example)
+* A custom `GraphQLContext` that is available in all resolvers and allows access to the current HTTP Request

 ## Installation